Fermium/data-chan/README.md

 On any other system that supports libusb1.0 you may need to install a generic libusb driver to have your device working.

 ## Docs
+Documentation is kept up-to-date with the master branch.

-Check out the [DOCS](https://neroreflex.github.io/data-chan/) for more info.
+Check out the [DOCS](https://neroreflex.github.io/data-chan/) to learn more!